 The program aligns with the Behavioral Health Workforce Initiative and its Clinical Supervision Program by providing new supervision opportunities to clinicians who have experience in delivering culturally and linguistically responsive care.
-It also provides training and supervision to associates that is rooted in health equity and culturally-based practices, addressing the diverse needs of BIPOC and LGBTQIA2S+ individuals.
+It also provides training and supervision to associates that is rooted in health equity and culturally-based practices, addressing the diverse needs of BIPOC and 2SLGBTQIA+ individuals.

+Currently accepting applications.
 If you are interested, apply soon.
 We anticipate spots will fill up quickly.

 Program Description

-The QT-BIPOC Therapists Rising Fellowship program offers advanced training for a select eight associate therapists to acquire the necessary skills and experience to become licensed therapists.
-Each associate therapist will be paired with a clinical supervisor who shares a similar identity and will provide one hour of individual supervision weekly.
+The QT-BIPOC Therapists Rising Fellowship program offers advanced training for a select six associate therapists to acquire the necessary skills and experience to become licensed therapists.
+Each associate therapist will be paired with a BIPOC clinical supervisor who has completed all necessary state board qualifications, and/or has the necessary clinical experience that aligns with the associate’s specialization or specific licensure path.
+To ensure a well-rounded learning experience, associate therapists will participate in weekly individual clinical supervision, bi-weekly 2-hour group supervision, bi-weekly 2-hour Gestalt experiential training, and optional interdisciplinary 2-hour didactic seminars.

 Meet The Team